Find out about tax reliefs available to individuals who invest in certain companies, social enterprises, or Venture Capital Trusts.

 - you become non-resident

-If you invested the gain from an asset sold between 6 April 2012 and 5 April 2013 you can get capital gains tax relief on the whole investment.
+If you invested the gain from an asset sold between 6 April 2012 and 5 April 2013, you can get Capital Gains Tax relief on the whole investment, up to £100,000.

-If you sell your EIS, SEIS or SITR shares at a loss you can set the loss amount, less any Income Tax relief already given, against your income or capital gains.
+If you sell your EIS shares at a loss, you can choose to set the loss amount, less any Income Tax relief already given, against your income.

-You can apply loss relief to the year that you sold the shares or the year before.
+You can do this for the tax year that you sold the shares or the tax year before.